 For PAYE purposes, SARS requires the deduction of PAYE from 80% of the fringe benefit value, unless the employee uses the vehicle at least 80% for business, then SARS requires the deduction of PAYE from 20% of the fringe benefit value.
-The full use of motor vehicle fringe benefit value must be disclosed on the employee's tax certificate against code 3802 or 3816.
+The full use of motor vehicle fringe benefit value must be reported on the employee's tax certificate against IRP5 codes 3802 or 3816.

-7.4 Meals, Refreshments and Meal and Refreshment Vouchers (paragraph 8, Seventh Schedule)
+7.4 Meals, refreshments and meal and refreshment vouchers (paragraph 8, Seventh Schedule)

 A taxable benefit arises when an employee has been provided with a meal or refreshment or with a voucher entitling him to a meal or refreshment either free of charge or for a consideration less than the value of the meal or refreshment.
 The value of the taxable benefit is the cost to the employer less any consideration paid by the employee.

 No value is placed on the meal if: